port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Datadog/trigger-datadog-incident.md

 ```
 </details>

-:::note Customisation

-Replace the invocation method with your own repository details.
+4. Create the file `trigger-datadog-incident.yml` in the `.github/workflows` folder of your repository and copy the content of the workflow configuration below:

+:::tip Dedicated repository
+We recommend creating a dedicated repository for the workflows that are used by Port actions.
 :::

-4. Create a workflow file under `.github/workflows/trigger-datadog-incident.yml` with the content below:

 <details>
 <summary><b>Trigger Datadog Incident Workflow (Click to expand)</b></summary>